rjspencer/docs/theming.md

 CommentText
 :	the text of the comment

+CommentAuthorFansiteUrl
+:	the URL of this user on the current fansite

+CommentAuthorUrl
+:	the URL to the main user page for the author

 CommentUserId
 :	the ID of the user who posted the comment *Can be used with `block:UserView`